How To Write a Lease Termination Letter

 5. Collect Your Security Deposit

-The first step is to gather all the necessary information to fill out the form.
-This will include your landlord or property manager’s name and address, the date you wish to terminate the lease, the reason for terminating the lease, and any other information you may feel is relevant.
+When writing a lease termination letter the first step is to gather all the necessary information to fill out the form.
+This will include your landlord or property manager’s name and address, the date you wish to terminate the lease, the reason for terminating the lease, and your signature.

 Next, you should find a lease termination template and fill it out.
 This template should be structured like a letter with blank spaces where you can fill in the relevant info.
 Make sure to date and sign it at the bottom so that it’s official.
 You can use the template below if you need one.